quicwg/base-drafts/draft-ietf-quic-transport.md

 Clients MUST and servers SHOULD ensure that UDP datagrams containing Initial packets have UDP payloads of at least 1200 bytes, adding PADDING frames as necessary.
 A client that sends padded datagrams allows the server to send more data prior to completing address validation.
-Endpoints using UDP datagrams of at least 1200 bytes ensures that the handshake progresses only if the path is capable of handling QUIC traffic; see {{packet-size}}.
+Endpoints sending UDP datagrams of at least 1200 bytes ensures that the handshake progresses only if the path is capable of handling QUIC traffic; see {{packet-size}}.